DVD-Quant: Data-free Video Diffusion Transformers Quantization: Abstract

 \section{Abstract}

 Diffusion Transformers (DiTs) have emerged as the state-of-the-art architecture for video generation, yet their computational and memory demands hinder practical deployment.
-While post-training quantization (PTQ) presents a promising approach to accelerate Video DiT models, existing methods suffer from two critical limitations: (1) dependence on lengthy, computation-heavy calibration procedures, and (2) considerable performance deterioration after quantization.
+While post-training quantization (PTQ) presents a promising approach to accelerate Video DiT models, existing methods suffer from two critical limitations: (1) dependence on computation-heavy and inflexible calibration procedures, and (2) considerable performance deterioration after quantization.
 To address these challenges, we propose $\ours$, a novel \underline{D}ata-free quantization framework for \underline{V}ideo \underline{D}iTs.
-Our approach integrates three key innovations: (1) \textbf{Progressive Bounded Quantization (PBQ)} and (2) \textbf{Auto-scaling Rotated Quantization (ARQ)} for calibration data-free quantization error reduction, as well as (3) \textbf{$\delta$-Guided Bit Switching ($\delta$-GBS)} for adaptive bit-width allocation.
-Extensive experiments across multiple video generation benchmarks demonstrate that $\ours$ achieves an approximately \textbf{2$\times$} speedup over full-precision baselines on HunyuanVideo while maintaining visual fidelity.
+Our approach integrates three key innovations: (1) \textbf{Bounded-init Grid Refinement (BGR)} and (2) \textbf{Auto-scaling Rotated Quantization (ARQ)} for calibration data-free quantization error reduction, as well as (3) \textbf{$\delta$-Guided Bit Switching ($\delta$-GBS)} for adaptive bit-width allocation.
+Extensive experiments across multiple video generation benchmarks demonstrate that $\ours$ achieves an approximately \textbf{2$\times$} speedup over full-precision baselines on advanced DiT models while maintaining visual fidelity.
 Notably, $\ours$ is the first to enable W4A4 PTQ for Video DiTs without compromising video quality.
-Code and models will be available at \url{https://github.com/lhxcs/DVD-Quant}.
+Code and models will be released to facilitate future research.